 Peripheral vascular disease is the manifestation of a far more serious problem: atherosclerosis, a disease in which your arteries become clogged with plaque, fatty deposits that restrict blood flow.

-"PVD doesn't exist in a vacuum," says Jacobs.
+"PVD doesn't exist in a vacuum," says Snell.
 "Atherosclerosis is widespread, so if you have a buildup of plaque in the arteries of your leg, you're highly likely to have that same plaque buildup in the arteries of neck, heart and/or kidneys."

 Many people with PVD don't have symptoms at all, and others may mistake PVD symptoms for normal aging-related aches and pains, or other conditions such as arthritis, anemia, spinal stenosis and nerve damage.

 The most common PVD-related symptom is claudication — crampy leg pain while walking, climbing stairs or exercising that generally goes away with rest.